ajay-dhangar/algo/docs/b-tree/B-Tree-2.md

     return 0;
 }
 ```
-**Output**
+**Output:**

-Traversal of the constructed tree is 5 6 7 10 12 17 20 30
+Traversal of the constructed tree is: `5 6 7 10 12 17 20 30`
-Present
-Not Present
+**Present**
+**Not Present**

-The B-tree is a data structure that is similar to a binary search tree, but allows multiple keys per node and has a higher fanout.
-This allows the B-tree to store a large amount of data in an efficient manner, and it is commonly used in database and file systems.
+The B-tree is a data structure similar to a binary search tree but allows multiple keys per node and has a higher fanout.
+This enables the B-tree to store a large amount of data efficiently, making it commonly used in databases and file systems.

-The B-tree is a balanced tree, which means that all paths from the root to a leaf have the same length.
-The tree has a minimum degree t, which is the minimum number of keys in a non-root node.
-Each node can have at most 2t-1 keys and 2t children.
-The root can have at least one key and at most 2t-1 keys.
-All non-root nodes have at least t-1 keys and at most 2t-1 keys.

-The B-tree supports the following operations:
+## Characteristics of B-Tree

+- **Balanced Tree:** All paths from the root to a leaf have the same length.
+- **Minimum Degree `t`:**
+  - Each non-root node must contain at least \(t - 1\) keys and can contain at most \(2t - 1\) keys.
+  - The root can have at least one key and at most \(2t - 1\) keys.
+  - Each node can have at most \(2t\) children.

+## Supported Operations

-Search(k): search for a key k in the tree.
+1. **Search(k):** Searches for a key `k` in the tree.
-Insert(k): insert a key k into the tree.
+2. **Insert(k):** Inserts a key `k` into the tree.
-Delete(k): delete a key k from the tree.
+3. **Delete(k):** Deletes a key `k` from the tree.

+### Search Operation
+The search operation is similar to that of a binary search tree, where you traverse down the tree based on the comparison of the key.

+### Insert Operation
-The search operation is similar to that of a binary search tree.
-The insert operation is more complicated, since inserting a key can cause a node to become full.
-If a node is full, it must be split into two nodes, and the median key moved up to the parent node.
-The delete operation is also more complicated, since deleting a key can cause a node to have too few keys.
-If a node has too few keys, it can be merged with a sibling node or borrow a key from a sibling node.
+The insert operation is more complicated since inserting a key can cause a node to become full.
+If a node is full, it must be split into two nodes, and the median key is moved up to the parent node.

-The B-tree has a number of advantages over other data structures.
-It has a higher fanout than binary search trees, which means that fewer disk accesses are required to search for a key.
-It is also a balanced tree, which means that all operations have a worst-case time complexity of O(log n).
-Finally, the B-tree is self-adjusting, which means that it can adapt to changes in the data set without requiring expensive rebalancing operations.
+### Delete Operation
+The delete operation is also complex.
+Deleting a key can cause a node to have too few keys.
+If a node has too few keys, it can either merge with a sibling node or borrow a key from a sibling node.

+## Advantages of B-Trees

+- **Higher Fanout:** B-trees have a higher fanout than binary search trees, resulting in fewer disk accesses when searching for a key.
+- **Balanced Structure:** All operations have a worst-case time complexity of \(O(\log n)\).
+- **Self-Adjusting:** B-trees can adapt to changes in the dataset without requiring expensive rebalancing operations.